fatlard1993/zelda/README.md

 ## Features

-- Automatically `npm link` all your packages together
+- Automatically `npm link` all your local packages together
-- Support for recursively running `npm install` (Automatically runs if node_modules is missing)
+- Recursively run `npm install` on all local packages
+- A simple cache method built on `npm pack` for quicker consecutive installs of remote packages

 ## Usage